cirrus-geo/cirrus-geo/docs/src/cirrus/cli/04_commands.rst

     .. code-block:: bash

         cirrus mgmt name-dev get-payload sar/workflow-test/example-01_2024-10-31-06-05-10

 - *get-state:*
-    Get the statedb record for a payload ID
+    Get the stateDB record for a payload ID

     .. code-block:: bash

         cirrus mgmt name-dev get-state sar/workflow-test/example-01_2024-10-31-06-05-10

 - *invoke-lambda:*
-    Invoke lambda with event (from stdin)
+    Invoke lambda with event (from stdin) and specifying by name which lambda to invoke

     .. code-block:: bash